MIT-AI-Accelerator/neurips-2020-sevir/README.md

 * `tensorflow 2.1.0` or higher
 * `pandas`
 * `matplotlib`
+* `pytorch 1.4.0` or higher to calculate the LPIPS metric.
+See [Perceptual Similarity Metric and Dataset](https://github.com/richzhang/PerceptualSimilarity)

+Training these models also requires

+* `Horovod 0.19.0` or higher for distributed training.
+See [Horovod](https://github.com/horovod/horovod)

 To visualize results with statelines as is done in the paper, a geospatial plotting library is required.
 We recommend either of the following: